Kaiserabbas/crypto-currencies/README.md

 # 📖 [Crypto-Currencies] <a name="about-project"></a>

-**[Crypto-Currencies]** is a redux/react web application that works with the real live data from the Crypto-Currencies API.
+**[Crypto-Currencies]** It is a redux/react web application that works with the real live data from the Crypto-Currencies API.
 The task is to build a web application for a company that provides Crypto-Currencies and their market price detail services.
 The application will allow users to view stock prices for Crypto-Currencies and anylize the details.

 ## 🛠 Built With <a name="built-with"></a>
 React.js, Redux.js, HTML/JavaScript linters using ES6 syntax.